llm plugin to generate Git commit messages based on repository changes and interactively commit.

 - Send these changes to your configured Large Language Model.

-- Present the LLM-generated commit message for you to review and edit.
+option), you will be prompted to stage all changes before proceeding. - Present the LLM-generated commit message for you to review and edit.

-- You can edit the suggested message.
+Initial Editing: You can directly edit the suggested message.

 Enter